myume/waysted/README.md

 # Waysted

-A lightweight and extendable screen tracker for wayland.
+A lightweight and extendable screentime tracker for wayland.

 ## Features